keandrejimeno/Data-Analysis-Portfolio-Projects/README.md

 ## About me

 Hello, my name is Kean!
-I am a recent graduate with a Bachelor of Science in Economics degree.
+I am a recent graduate with a degree of Bachelor of Science in Economics.
 I have a strong econometric, analytical, and statistics background, and I am currently looking to be employed in a data analytics role or any related field.

 I have performed academic research projects during my studies, which highly involved econometric analyses, including panel regressions, bivariate regressions, and time-series analysis, as well as their corresponding diagnostic tests.
 I also have an internship experience in data analysis and database management working under a region-based government agency.
 I have completed certifications for Power BI published from Microsoft, and undergone a course in Python for data science from Udemy.